 While these playtime pals didn’t necessarily create Eric Carle activities or crafts, they are all ways to enjoy and explore animals with your preschooler.

 This cute caterpillar made with pipe cleaner legs at The Iowa Farmer’s Wife caught my eye immediately.
-Being Eric Carle week, I definitely thought of the connection with The Hungry Caterpillar.
+Being Eric Carle week, I definitely thought of the connection with The Hungry Caterpillar (affiliate link).
 The addition of the tissue paper wrapped around makes it very bright and cheery!

 - Add an element of literacy while creating a zoo at Ready.
 Set.
 Read!
 Don’t forget to feed and water the animals!